hazemm48/HR-DOM-Team-Project/hk project/readme.md

 This is a live country weather app for hacker rank web camp project

-the page is builed dynamically with javascript
+the page is built dynamically with javascript

 -you can know any country weather at the meantime\
 -all data are save localy with localstorage function\